substrate-developer-hub/substrate-contracts-workshop/1/incrementing-my-value.md

 ## Modifying a HashMap

 Making changes to the value of a HashMap is just as sensitive as getting the value.
 If you try to modify some value before it has been initialized, your contract will panic!
-(Have you been keeping count the number of times we say this?)

 But have no fear, we can continue to use the `my_number_or_zero` function we created to protect us from these situations!